Description

 Risk and Exploitability

-The CVSS base score of 5.5 indicates a moderate severity, and the EPSS score of less than 1 % suggests a low overall probability of exploitation.
-The attack requires an off‑path observer with precise timing capabilities to measure SYN‑cookie response times, a condition that limits the attack surface but still makes the disclosed information valuable.
-The vulnerability is not listed in the CISA KEV catalog, but because the leaked data can aid in port‑scanning and threat propagation, administrators should consider it a high‑priority defensive requirement for systems exposed to the Internet.
+The CVSS base score of 5.5 denotes a moderate severity, and the EPSS score of less than 1 % indicates a low overall probability of exploitation in the wild.
+The side‑channel requires an off‑path observer with precise timing capability, which limits the attack surface.
+The vulnerability is not listed in the CISA KEV catalog.
+Administrators should treat it as a moderate‑priority issue: update the kernel if possible, or otherwise employ the workaround to prevent the information leakage.

 Remediation